$ sudo ./learn_linux --hands-on

 → Real confidence

 Not the "I can use Canva" kind.
-The kind where they install an OS, write code, and fix things themselves.
+The kind where you install an OS, write code, and fix things yourself.

 Common questions

-No. If they can type and use a web browser, they're ready.
+No. If you can type and use a web browser, you're ready.
 We start from the very basics — what a computer actually is — and build up from there.

 What laptop does the Full Package include? +

 A refurbished Lenovo ThinkPad with an Intel i5 processor, 8GB RAM, and 256GB SSD.
-The laptop comes blank — your child installs Linux on it themselves in Week 1.
+The laptop comes blank — you install Linux on it yourself in Week 1.
 That's part of the learning experience.
-They keep it after the program.
+You keep it after the program.

-Will the BYOL option affect my child's laptop? +
+Will the BYOL option affect my laptop? +

 Not at all.
-We provide a bootable USB drive that runs Linux entirely from the USB — nothing is installed on the hard drive, nothing is changed on their machine.
-When they remove the USB and restart, everything is exactly as it was.
+We provide a bootable USB drive that runs Linux entirely from the USB — nothing is installed on the hard drive, nothing is changed on your machine.
+When you remove the USB and restart, everything is exactly as it was.

 What are the class times and dates? +